 - Meet the minimum academic standards set for applicants for Athletic grants-in-aid, at the college they wish to attend — maintain academic requirements that exist for students at the same school who hold athletic grants or awards.

-- Complete the Touchdown Club Scholarship Application form (please type) and return to chairperson — Jill Hanigofsky 497 Koerber Avenue Akron, Ohio 44313, BEFORE MARCH 1, 2017.
-ENCLOSE WITH APPLICATION A TRANSCRIPT OF HIGH SCHOOL GRADES, CREDITS, AND STAND SCORES.
+- Complete the Touchdown Club Scholarship Application form (please type) and return to chairperson — Jill Hanigofsky 497 Koerber Avenue Akron, Ohio 44314, BEFORE FEBRUARY 21, 2018.
+ENCLOSE WITH APPLICATION A TRANSCRIPT OF HIGH SCHOOL GRADES, CREDITS, AND ACT SCORES.

 2016 James E. Sovacool Scholarship Award Winners